MTUHIDE/PillowTalk/README.md

 If you do not know how to setup a Raspberry Pi please follow this tutorial:
 	https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up

-Make sure that the pi is updated and upgraded with the following commands, which *will take some time*:
+Make sure that the Pi is updated and upgraded with the following commands, which *will take some time*:
 ```
 sudo apt update
 sudo apt full-upgrade